 One can also invoke PAKCS with parameters.
 These parameters are usual a sequence of commands (see next section) that are executed before the user interaction starts.
-For instance, the invocation pakcs :load Mod :add List starts PAKCS, loads the main module Mod, and adds the additional module List.
-The invocation pakcs :load Mod :eval config starts PAKCS, loads the main module Mod, and evaluates the operation config before the user interaction starts.
-As a final example, the invocation pakcs :load Mod :save :quit starts PAKCS, loads the main module Mod, creates an executable, and terminates PAKCS.
-This invocation could be useful in "make" files for systems implemented in Curry.
+For instance, the invocation starts PAKCS, loads the main module Mod, and adds the additional module List.
+The invocation starts PAKCS, loads the main module Mod, and evaluates the operation config before the user interaction starts.
+As a final example, the invocation